devopsdojoconsortium/dojoconsortium.org/content/continuous-delivery/starting-ci-cd.md

   - Fixing a broken build is the team's highest priority.
 </pre>

-- Build and continuously improve a single CI/CD automated pipeline for each repository.
+- Build and continuously improve a single CD automated pipeline for each repository.
 There should only be a single configuration for each repository that will deploy to all test and production environments.

-**A valid CI/CD process will have only a single method to build and deploy any change.
+**A valid CD process will have only a single method to build and deploy any change.
 Any deviation for emergencies indicates an incomplete CD process that puts the team and business at risk and must be improved.**